Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 Flexor Carpi Radialis

 The flexor carpi radialis is a forearm muscle that helps move your hand and wrist.
-It starts from the inside of your elbow and runs down the inside of your forearm to a tendon in your wrist.
+It starts from the inside of your elbow and runs down your forearm to a tendon in your wrist.

 From there, it connects to the base of your second and third metacarpal bones.
 The median nerve controls it.
 It gets its blood supply from branches of the ulnar and radial arteries.